-In my filter bubble, the show everyone is talking about is “For All Mankind” that dramatizes an alternative history of the 1969 moon landing.
-So, I figured today would be a good day to start a SwiftUI project called Moonshot, detailing some of the history behind NASA’s Apollo space program.
+When I first wrote this course back in 2019, Apple TV+ had just launched.
+Back then, the show everyone was talking about was “For All Mankind”, which dramatized an alternative history of the 1969 moon landing.
+So, I built today’s new project around that theme, detailing some of the history behind NASA’s Apollo space program.

 I also think it would be fitting if today’s quote came from Neil Armstrong, the first person to walk on the moon.
 Back in 2000 he said, “science is about what is; engineering is about what can be.”
 I don’t know about you, but I find that hugely inspiring: every time we create a new Xcode project we have a blank slate to work with, and that can be whatever we want.